dgmartin/Dragomock/README.md

  - Ability to define multiple input files and matching outPut directories
  - JavaDoc improvements
  - Test improvements
- - Copy over xml headers and copyright
+ - Copy over xml headers

 ## Known Issues
  - Due to the way the Microsoft Translator handles them, you may see abnormalities when translating strings with